My mission for 2016: Let go of ‘having it all’

 I am a dreamer and an introvert at my core, and the demands of motherhood rarely allow for these things.
 I simply cannot be ‘on’ and productive all the time, and my brain needs chunks of down-time in order to think creatively, which is essential for my job (let alone my sanity).

 And so, as I consider my business goals for 2016, I’ve decided to cut myself some slack.
-I have realised that, while it may be frustrating to fall short of being all I can be, I can reduce that frustration and live a happier life if I change my expectations of myself.
+I have realised that, while it may be frustrating to fall short of being all I can be, I can reduce that frustration and live a happier life if I change my expectations of having it all.
 And I am finding it is easier to accept letting go of some things if I:

 - Am proactively making the choice to do so, and;